caizikun/NichTest/README.md

 # NichTest

-it is a software platform, combining ATS, calculator and mine clearance.
+It is a software platform based on C/S framework, combining ATS, calculator and mine clearance.

 ## ATS ##

+After i joined in Innolight RD department, we began to develop this ATS at the end of 2015.
+There are three software engineers: One codes web and database.
+One is responsible for equipmemnt driver.
+My major is the left: UI, design mode, test model and algorithm etc.

+In the early of 2016, it was on line in RD lab.
+Its capacity is more than 1K each month.
+It always uses for QSFP, CFP and SFP products function test.

-It uses for QSFP, CFP and SFP products function test in lab.
-Here are two part: one is web and one is app in PC.
-User can input parameters and create/maintain test plan for product on the web. these parameters/infomation will be stored in database.
-We use SQL as our database tool.
+Here are two part: one is **web** and one is **app** in PC.
+User can input parameters and create/maintain test plan for product on the web.
+These parameters/infomation will be stored in database.
+(We use SQL as our database tool)

 The app is the software client.
 When it is to test product, it will get parameters from database firstly.
-And then do test model.
+And then run test model step by step.

-Totally, there are three engineer to develop this software platform.
-One codes web and database.
-One is responsible for equipmemnt driver.
-My major is the left: UI, design mode, test model and algorithm etc.

 design mode: **abstract factory**